-- Blood from the Mouth: Combined with High-Pressure Blood and Overdrawn at the Blood Bank as part of her death, literally at Momon's hands, and it was so gratifying to watch.
+- Blood from the Mouth: Combined with High-Pressure Blood and Overdrawn at the Blood Bank as part of her death, literally at Ainz's hands, and it is gratifying to watch.

 - The Fugitive Clementine OVAs is all about this.
 Each episode has her meet a pair of the Pleiades and suffers as a result.
 It ends with her being losing all her confidence and sanity, sitting on a rock and stares into the sky, her face a blank and innocent slate, happy as can be and oblivious to anything else around her.

-- In the first episode, she gets horribly drunk and nearly suffers from alcohol poisoning by accepting Lupusregina's challenge, before being rammed into barrels and wall thanks to Yuri.
-She saved, but has a terrible hangover and vomits profusely.
+- In the first episode, she gets horribly drunk and nearly suffers from alcohol poisoning by accepting Lupusregina's challenge, before being rammed into barrels and a wall thanks to Yuri.
+She's saved, but has a terrible hangover and vomits profusely.

-- By the third episode, stops her internal monologue as she that tired, and when she comes to the same bar as before, recognizes Narberal as Nabe, realizes that the people she met are apart of the same group, and while trying to flee, convinces Shizu to help her, and gets rocketed away, traumatizing her while learning that she serves under someone even more powerful.
+- By the third episode, she stops her internal monologue as she is that tired, and when she comes to the same bar as before, recognizes Narberal as Nabe, realizes that the people she met are a part of the same group, and while trying to flee, convinces Shizu to help her and gets rocketed away, traumatizing her further while learning that she serves under someone even more powerful.
 Cue the above after seeing Momon toss a massive, magical boulder.
 Hilariously, her breakdown actually spares her from facing Ainz again, as he can't recognize her blank, "pure" face.

-- Charm Person: She demonstrated that her knives can do this, just in one instance on an information broker after she stabbed him.
-It didn't show up again.
+- Charm Person: She demonstrated that her knives can do this, just in one instance on a worker after she stabbed him.

 - Cold-Blooded Torture: Her favorite pastime, right after wanton murder.